aws-samples/aws-serverless-workshops/MachineLearning/3_Inference/README.md

 1. In your Cloud9 terminal, run the following code:
     ```
+    # Command should be ran from /home/ec2-user/environment/aws-serverless-workshops/MachineLearning/3_Inference in your cloud 9 environment
+    # run `pwd` to see your current directory

     # Run this command to upload the ride data
     aws s3 cp lambda-functions/inferencefunction.zip s3://YOUR_BUCKET_NAME/code/inferencefunction.zip